KyriakosJiannis/Graph_Paths/README.md

 ![plot](./output/pictures/example112.png)

-### Implementation in our random nodes  with k neighbour search = 1,2,3,4,5,10,none
+### Implementation in random nodes with k neighbour search = 1,2,3,4,5,10,none
-A simulation example for different number nodes, seed and K.
+A simulation example for different number nodes, seed and number of k.
- - In our case we need to pass through the max number of nodes, so we select to search k=1.
+ - We need to pass through the max number of nodes, so we select to search k=1.
- - As k is larger and the algorithm minimase then triagle distance, and trying to make as much linear path from source to target.
+ - As k is larger, the algorithm minimise triangle distance, and tries to make the route as much linear to from source to target.

 ![](./output/pictures/gif_2d_routes.gif)